 When PETA launched our first vegetarian public service announcement with Grammy Award winner and Alberta “cattle country” native k.d. lang back in 1990, it was the TV spot heard ’round the world.
 Country music radio stations were in an uproar, Alberta’s minister of agriculture nearly had an apoplectic fit, and lang’s album that was out at the time went gold—which we like to think may have had a little something to do with the massive publicity over the ad.

 Twenty-six years later, international influencers agree with lang’s message.
 Animal agriculture is killing the planet and harming our bodies.
-According to the United Nations, a global shift toward a vegan diet is necessary to combat the worst effects of climate change.
+According to the United Nations, a global shift toward a vegan diet is vital if we are to combat the worst effects of climate change.
 And in 2015, the World Health Organization determined that consuming processed animal flesh causes cancer and labeled red meat as a probable carcinogen.

 7. PETA Told the U.S. Military to Stop Waging War on Animals a Long Time Ago